Why Trickle-Down Economics Works in Theory But Not in Fact

 Trickle-down theory is more specific.
 It says targeted tax cuts work better than general ones.
 It advocates cuts to corporations, capital gains, and savings taxes.
 It doesn't promote across-the-board tax cuts.
 Instead, the tax cuts go to the wealthy.
 The benefits trickle down to everyone else.

 But Laffer warned that this effect works best when taxes are in the "Prohibitive Range."
-This range goes from a 100 percent tax rate down to an unspecified rate around 50 percent.
+This range goes from a 100% tax rate down to an unspecified rate of around 50%.

 When Trickle-Down Policies Work